 |/timeout||Specifies the time to wait, in seconds, before the boot manager selects the default entry.|

 |/toolsdisplayorder||Specifies the display order for the boot manager to use when displaying the Tools menu.|

 |/bootems||Enables or disables Emergency Management Services (EMS) for the specified entry.|

 |/ems||Enables or disables EMS for the specified operating system boot entry.|

 |/emssettings||Sets the global EMS settings for the computer. /emssettings does not enable or disable EMS for any particular boot entry.|

 |/bootdebug||Enables or disables the boot debugger for a specified boot entry.
 Although this command works for any boot entry, it is effective only for boot applications.|

 |/dbgsettings||Specifies or displays the global debugger settings for the system.
 This command does not enablepose.
 To set an individual global debugger setting, use the bcdedit /set

 |/debug||Enables or disables the kernel debugger for a specified boot entry.|

-For examples of BCDEdit, see the BCDEdit Options Reference.
+For examples of how to use BCDEdit, see the BCDEdit Options Reference article.